animo/siera-cli/docs/contributing.md

 git clone https://github.com/animo/aries-cli.git
 ```

-Once you have the code locally, you should be able to test out the current
+Once you have the code locally you can run commands using:
-source code by running:

 ```sh
 # "cargo run -q --" instead of aries-cli